emilleishida/StatisticsInCosmology/README.md

 > Q2: Suppose that 60% of the stellar systems in a galaxy far,  far away host an Earth-like planet.
 Let us also assume that every system that hosts an Earth-like planet also hosts a Jupiter-like planet, while only half of the systems who fail to host Earth-like planets host Jupiter-like planets.
 Now, let us suppose that we observe a system with a Jupiter-like planet.
 What is the probability that this system also hosts an Earth-like planet?*

-*This example was taken from [Bayesian Models for Astrophysical Data - using R, JAGS, Python and Stan](www.bayesianmodelsforastrophysicaldata.com), by Hilbe, de Souza and Ishida, 2017, Cambridge University Press

 #### Errors in Bayesian modelling